stangeor/USA-Regional-Sales-Analysis/README.md

 Handled regional sales analytics end to end, including data ingestion, cleaning, exploratory analysis, and delivery of executive dashboards.

-  transactional data into actionable insights that improved regional sales performance.
+Converted transactional data into actionable insights that improved regional sales performance.

   for data ingestion and validation, and BI tools to deliver executive reporting and interactive analysis.